ietf-tools/bibxml-service/docs/ref/glossary.rst

        A single document can have multiple identifiers (e.g., a DOI, an ISBN, etc.).
        Each identifier is expected to be universally unique to this document.

-       Multiple bibliograhpic items that share at least one document ID. are considered to be representing the same bibliographic item (see also :mod:`bib_models.merger`).
+       Multiple bibliographic items that share at least one document ID. are considered to be representing the same bibliographic item (see also :mod:`bib_models.merger`).